-See also the User Advisory Group, and the Technical Advisory Group pages.
+See also the User Advisory Group page.

 In consultation with the appropriate individuals and groups (for example, faculty, students, service delivery units and project teams), the committee will provide a focus on next generation digital learning environment tools.
 The DLE committee will ensure features of new tools are benchmarked against existing supported NYU educational tools, define, approve and review tool pilots, make recommendations on communications surrounding educational tools to the NYU community, and make recommendations about vision, future direction, tool prioritization and resource allocation to the full Teaching Technology Committee and other advisory, community and governance groups such as the Faculty Committee or the Future of Technology Enhanced Education (FTEE) and Student Technology And Research Committee (STARC).

 An updated statement on the goals, principles, and guiding strategies for a consistent, cost-effective and scalable University-wide framework for the digital learning environment

 Continue to plan and monitor for staffing, budget and support needs for projects and initiatives related to DLE frameworks, features, capacities, and systems integrations